Head-To-Toe/headToToe-be/README.md

 <hr>

 #### PATCH and DELETE `/medical_professionals/#id` </br>
+The PATCH & DELETE medical professionals endpoints require 2 parameters; profession and id.
+The public endpoint is limited to 10 PATCH and 30 DELETE requests a minute. <br>
 A successful update request will return 204 No Content </br> A request missing required params will return 422 Unprocessable Entity </br> A request missing an api key will return 401 Unauthorized </br>